joselyngithubs/Speech-Stimuli/README.md

 # Speech-Stimuli

-The PNG files in the Contours folder contain visual pitch contour curves corresponding to voice recordings of trisyllabic nonsense words.
-The voice recordings were downloaded from a stimulus database developed by Gupta et al. (2004).
-Using Praat software (Boersma & Weenink, 2020), the pitch contour was extracted from each voice recording via autocorrelation and smoothed to generate the resulting images.
+The Contours folder contains .png files of pitch contours.
+Each file corresponds to a voice recording of a trisyllabic nonsense word from a stimulus database developed by Gupta et al. (2004).
+To generate the pitch contours, Praat software (Boersma & Weenink, 2020) was used to extract the pitch contour from each voice recording via autocorrelation.
+The result was then smoothed and saved as an image.

 References: